 • You encourage them to switch to the buying version

 • You encourage them to tell their friends, parents, colleagues and grandparents.

 In brief, this funnel is the only one that blends acquisition and loyalty.
 The aim is strategic visualisation, breaking things down, and statistical monitoring.

 In particular, the funnel responds to a need for understanding between who does what to generate clients, between the marketing department and the sales team.
-Both departments thereby move forward hand in hand to optimise the stages of the marketing funnel.
+Both departments move forward hand in hand to optimise the stages of the marketing funnel.